mqAncientHistory/cityOfRome/_posts/2018-10-27-ApolloBlog.md

 Numismatic Evidence: Apollo &amp; Augustus - Father and Son?
 </h1>
 <p>
-Whilst Apollo had only two temples in Rome, his exposure to the city and the empire was far more widespread.
+Whilst Apollo had only two temples in Rome, his exposure to the city and wider empire was far more widespread.
 Augustus was not the first ruler of Rome to link himself familiarly to a god, yet was the first to do so with Apollo.
 He believed Apollo to be the reason that he became emperor of Rome and, subsequently, claimed to be a son of the god <span class="citation" data-cites="Hill">(Hill <a href="#ref-Hill">1962</a>: 129)</span>.
-In order to ensure that the empire knew of his lucrative lineage, Augustus used a method of political propaganda transmission that is still continued today: coinage.
+In order to ensure that the empire knew of this lucrative lineage, Augustus used a method of political propaganda transmission that is still continued today: coinage.
 These coins, although not directly linked to Apollo’s temples, are the only other physical evidence we have to observe Apollo in Rome.
 Through them we are given an insight into the way in which the majority of Romans would be familiar with the god, as father to the most powerful mortal in the world.
 </p>
 <p>
-Coinage from the Republic often depicts the Laureate head of Apollo (<em>fig. 6</em>).
-A number of examples of the Laureate head of Apollo and Apollo in a quadriga, holding a bow and arrow in one hand and a laurel branch in the other, can be found on the Coinage of the Roman Republic Online collection (<a href="http://numismatics.org/crro/id/rrc-26.2">RRC 26/2</a>, <a href="http://numismatics.org/crro/id/rrc-236.1b">236/1b</a>).
+Coinage from the Republic often depicts the laureate head of Apollo (<em>fig. 6</em>).
+A number of examples of the Laureate head of Apollo and Apollo in a quadriga, holding a bow and arrow in one hand and a laurel branch in the other, can be found in the Coinage of the Roman Republic Online collection (<a href="http://numismatics.org/crro/id/rrc-26.2">RRC 26/2</a>, <a href="http://numismatics.org/crro/id/rrc-236.1b">236/1b</a>).
 This association between Apollo and the laurel branch is one that has been brought from Greek mythology, symbolising victory and honour.
 </p>

 {% include lightbox.html
-caption="*Figure 6.* Obverse of a Republican coin depicting a Laureate Head of Apollo minted in the 230's BC, RRC 26(1) [ACANS Gale Collection](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/australian-centre-for-ancient-numismatic-studies/collections)." image="Apollo/LaureateHeadApollo.png" width="449" height="424" %}
+caption="*Figure 6.* Obverse of a Republican coin depicting a laureate head of Apollo minted in the 230's BC, RRC 26(1) [ACANS Gale Collection](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/australian-centre-for-ancient-numismatic-studies/collections)." image="Apollo/LaureateHeadApollo.png" width="449" height="424" %}